 You really don't need to buy any special (or expensive) bags for your trip, but we get soooo many questions and requests for tips.
 So we're here to help you prepare as best as possible with recommendations from past ILP volunteers.

 Have you wanted to volunteer abroad for a semester?
 Here's how!

 Volunteering With International Language Programs

 Now packing is an entirely separate issue, so we've put together a very extensive packing guide specifically for our volunteers.
 But this guide is just for the luggage—the actual bags—you'll need for your trip.
-So whether you're headed to explore the sunny villages and beaches of Nicaragua, or to wander through the history and architecture of Russia, we want you to feel prepared and ready to make some of the best memories of your life!
+So whether you're headed to explore the sunny villages and beaches of Nicaragua, or to wander through the history and architecture of Europe, we want you to feel prepared and ready to make some of the best memories of your life!

 All About Luggage